igrishaev/farseer/README.md

 (require '[farseer.jetty :as jetty])
 ~~~

-All the config fields of Jetty have default values, so you can just pass a
+All the Jetty config fields have default values, so we pass a minimal config
-minimal config we've been using so far.
+we've been using so far.

 ~~~clojure
 (def server